CompNet/Influence/README.md

 ## Organization
 The project is composed of the following scripts:
 * xxxxx **(une phrase par script ou groupe de scripts pour expliquer ce que ça fait)**
-* yyyyy
+* cosine_bot_xx.pl scripts concern the Bag-of-Tweets based user classification.
+These scripts compute the probability of each tweet of a given user to be written by an influencer.
+They then associate to each user a score of being an influencer according 2 methods ('xx' can be replaced by Sum or Count).
-* plspm4influence.R aims at finding relations between features categories and verify the efficiency of the proposed influence conceptual model
+* plspm4influence.R aims at finding relations between features categories and verify the efficiency of the proposed influence conceptual model.

 Here are the third-party softwares included in this version:
-* Part of SVMs-based experiments were made using Multi-Class Support Vector Machine from Thorsten Joachims  (see: https://www.cs.cornell.edu/people/tj/svm_light/svm_multiclass.html)
+* Part of SVMs-based experiments were made using Multi-Class Support Vector Machine from Thorsten Joachims  (see: https://www.cs.cornell.edu/people/tj/svm_light/svm_multiclass.html).

 ## Installation
-* all perl scripts work perfectly on Windows (cygwin) and UNIX systems with Perl 5, version 14, subversion 4, no additional module is required
+* all perl scripts work perfectly on Windows (Cygwin) and UNIX systems with Perl 5, version 14, subversion 4, no additional module is required.
-* plspm4influence.R relies on R package 'plspm' (see: https://cran.r-project.org/web/packages/plspm/index.html)
+* plspm4influence.R relies on R package 'plspm' (see: https://cran.r-project.org/web/packages/plspm/index.html).

 ## Use
 The whole process is launched by... **(comemnt lancer le traitement, différents types de traitment possibles, etc.)**
+* To use plspm4influence.R just run the source through R and query R on the variable you are interested in to get more details about it.
+The script produce by itself Internal and External models figures.
+To select another domain, just change the data file name at the begining of the script.

 ### Input
 The input expected by the programs must take the form... **(format, fichiers, tout ça)**